-How Do I Maintain My PMP Certification?
+How Do I Maintain My PMP® Certification?

-How Do I Maintain PMP Certification?
+How Do I Maintain the PMP Certification?

-In short, you maintain PMP certification by continuing to earn PDUs, which promote continued learning and industry engagement.
+In short, you maintain the PMP certification by continuing to earn PDUs, which promote continued learning and industry engagement.

 What Are PDUs?

 As a reference point, one PDU earned is typically equivalent to one hour engaged in learning or development activities.
-However, for PDUs to count toward maintaining your PMP certification, the activities must be PMI-approved.
+However, for PDUs to count toward maintaining your PMP credential, the activities must be PMI-approved.
 There are two main ways to earn your PDUs:

-- Education – Education PDUs keep you up-to-date on the latest developments in the project management industry, and they focus heavily on the topics that make up the Talent Triangle.
+- Education – Education PDUs keep you up-to-date on the latest developments in the project management industry, and they focus heavily on the topics that make up the PMI Talent Triangle.
 You also have room to explore different elements of project management that may hold particular interest to you.
 Education PDUs can be earned through personal study, taking courses, or attending conferences or seminars.

 How Many PDUs Do I Need to Earn to Maintain Certification?